julie-fe/frontend-resources/code-guidelines/PHP.md

 # PHP
-In PHP we use the CamelCase Syntax
+In PHP we use the CamelCase Syntax.

 ## Variables